Lori Lee: Storylines

 On Lori's next return, she is with a new partner, Nick Sullivan (Angus Grant), who is very rude to Connor and tries to keep him out of Maddy's life.
 Lori apologises for Nick's behaviour and reveals that she, Maddy and Nick are moving to Adelaide.
 One day, Connor snatches Maddy from her pram at Lassiter's when Nick leaves her unattended.
 Nick is furious but Lori is understanding towards Connor as she realises that Nick is selfish and she feels it is Maddy's best interest to have regular contact with her father and then promptly tells Nick she and Maddy will not be going with him to Adelaide and dumps him.
 Lori returns to Lorne and lets Connor keep in touch with Maddy as often as he wants.
 In 2012, Connor reveals that Lori is marrying a man called Cameron.
 He attends the wedding and decides to move closer to Lori, so he can spend more time with Maddie.

 Reception

-For her portrayal of Lori, Ang was nominated for a "Most Popular New Talent" award at the 2003 Logie Awards.
+For her portrayal of Lori, Ang was nominated for the Logie Award for Most Popular New Talent in 2003.
 A writer for the BBC's Neighbours website said Lori's most notable moment was "Winding up in a wheel chair after an accident at the pool."
+The Advertiser's Jessica Hurt branded Lori "good-hearted", and said her "freak accident" would lead to "the start of some bizarre and potentially controversial storylines for the soap."
+Cameron Adams of the Herald Sun was pleased when Lori returned, writing "It's good to have feisty Lori (Michelle Ang) back in Ramsay St, opening up a can of worms in her relationship with Jack (Jay Bunyan) and Connor (Patrick Harvey), the father of her baby."